Tim Riggins: Background

 Throughout the series, Tim lives with his older brother Billy after having been abandoned by both their parents.
-Billy was about to obtain his PGA card and pursue a professional golf career when their father Walt left and Billy became the sole guardian of his younger brother.
+Billy was about to obtain his PGA Tour card and pursue a professional golf career when their father Walt left, and Billy became the sole guardian of his younger brother.
 Despite their seemingly immature behavior and Tim's stoic and uncaring facade, the brothers are shown to be caring and loyal to each other in times of crisis.
 Tim is best friends with his quarterback, Jason Street, whom he has known since he was young.
 Their catchphrase is "Texas Forever".